Completing your return: Steps 3 and 4

 • choose to make on certain employment income

-• choose to make on your Revenu Québec Income Tax Return on certain employment income (see your Revenu Québec Guide to the Income Tax Return)
+• choose to make on your Revenu Québec Income Tax Return on certain employment income (see the Revenu Québec Guide to the Income Tax Return)

 Note

-Do not calculate CPP contributions for the income from box 81 of the T4 slips you received from a placement agency.
+Do not calculate CPP contributions on income from box 81 of any T4 slip that you received from a placement agency.

 Making additional CPP contributions